Handheld game console: Game Boy Color

-The Game Boy Color (also referred to as GBC or CGB) is Nintendo's successor to the Game Boy and was released on October 21, 1998, in Japan and in November of the same year in the United States.
-It features a color screen, and is slightly bigger than the Game Boy Pocket.
-The processor is twice as fast as a Game Boy's and has twice as much memory.
+The Game Boy Color (also referred to as GBC or CGB) was Nintendo's successor to the Game Boy and was released on October 21, 1998, in Japan and in November of the same year in the United States.
+It featured a color screen, and was slightly bigger than the Game Boy Pocket.
+The processor was twice as fast as a Game Boy's and had twice as much memory.
 It also had an infrared communications port for wireless linking which did not appear in later versions of the Game Boy, such as the Game Boy Advance.

-The Game Boy Color was a response to pressure from game developers for a new system, as they felt that the Game Boy, even in its latest incarnation, the Game Boy Pocket, was insufficient.
-The resulting product was backward compatible, a first for a handheld console system, and leveraged the large library of games and great installed base of the predecessor system.
-This became a major feature of the Game Boy line, since it allowed each new launch to begin with a significantly larger library than any of its competitors.
+The Game Boy Color was a response to pressure from game developers for a new system, as they felt that the Game Boy, even in its latest incarnation (the Game Boy Pocket) was insufficient.
+The resulting product was backward-compatible, a first for a handheld console system, and this leveraged the large library of games and the existing user base of the predecessor system.
+This became a major feature of the Game Boy line since it allowed each new launch to begin with a significantly larger library than any of its competitors.
 As of March 31, 2005, the Game Boy and Game Boy Color combined to sell 118.69 million units worldwide.

-The console is capable of displaying up to 56 different colors simultaneously on screen from its palette of 32,768, and can add basic four-color shading to games that had been developed for the original Game Boy.
-It can also give the sprites and backgrounds separate colors, for a total of more than four colors.
+The console was capable of displaying up to 56 different colors simultaneously on screen from its palette of 32,768, and could add basic four-color shading to games that had been developed for the original Game Boy.
+It could also give the sprites and backgrounds separate colors, for a total of more than four colors.

 Neo Geo Pocket Color

 The Neo Geo Pocket Color (or NGPC) was released in 1999 in Japan, and later that year in the United States and Europe.
-It is a 16-bit color handheld game console designed by SNK, the maker of the Neo Geo home console and arcade machine.
+It was a 16-bit color handheld game console designed by SNK, the maker of the Neo Geo home console and arcade machine.
 It came after SNK's original Neo Geo Pocket monochrome handheld, which debuted in 1998 in Japan.

-In 2000 following SNK's purchase by Japanese Pachinko manufacturer Aruze, the Neo Geo Pocket Color was dropped from both the US and European markets, purportedly due to commercial failure.
+In 2000, following SNK's purchase by Japanese Pachinko manufacturer Aruze, the Neo Geo Pocket Color was dropped from both the US and European markets, purportedly due to commercial failure.

 The system seemed well on its way to being a success in the U.S. It was more successful than any Game Boy competitor since Sega's Game Gear, but was hurt by several factors, such as SNK's infamous lack of communication with third-party developers, and anticipation of the Game Boy Advance.
 The decision to ship U.S. games in cardboard boxes in a cost-cutting move rather than hard plastic cases that Japanese and European releases were shipped in may have also hurt US sales.

+Wonderswan

+The WonderSwan was a handheld game console designed by Bandai.
+It was released on March 4, 1998, in Japan.